ViralTexts/gtr-clusters/clusters/18530719-sn86053240-InterestingStatistics.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-servants aflirm my statement.
-The average
-of human life is thirty-three years.
-Onequarter
-die previous to the age of seven years; I
 one-half before reaching seventeen; so &quot;those !
 who pass their teens enjoy a felicity refused
 to one-half the human species.
 In every 1,000